 Sales and Marketing Expenses.
-Sales and marketing expenses consist primarily of salaries and related personnel costs, commissions, travel and entertainment expenses, promotions, customer trial and evaluations inventory and other marketing and sales support expenses.
 Sales and marketing expenses for the years ended December 31, 2015 and 2014 were as follows (in thousands, except percentages):

-Year Decer ende nber 3 Decrease from prior year
+Year Decen ended aber 3 Decr from pr

 2015 2014 \$ %

 \$ 72,841 \$ 80,141 \$ (7,300) (9.1)%

-The decrease in sales and marketing expenses in 2015 compared to 2014 is attributable to \$6.0 million of lower employee-related expenses, \$0.9 million of lower marketing and trade show expenses, \$0.4 million of lower expense related to evaluation equipment at customer sites, \$0.4 million of lower facilities-related expense, \$0.2 million of lower amortization expense related to acquired intangible assets and \$0.3 million of net decreases in other sales and marketing expenses.
+The decrease in sales and marketing expenses in 2015 compared to 2014 was attributable to \$6.0 million of lower employee-related expenses, \$0.9 million of lower marketing and trade show expenses, \$0.4 million of lower expense related to evaluation equipment at customer sites, \$0.4 million of lower facilities-related expense, \$0.2 million of lower amortization expense related to acquired intangible assets and \$0.3 million of net decreases in other sales and marketing expenses.
 These decreases were partially offset by \$0.9 million of higher consulting expense.
-The decrease in employee-related expenses is attributable to \$4.8 million of lower salary and commissions and related expenses and \$1.9 million of lower employee travel and related expenses, partially offset by \$0.7 million of higher expense related to our Company-wide cash bonus program.
-The lower employee-related expenses are primarily due to reduced headcount and related expenses in connection with our 2015 Restructuring Initiative.
+The decrease in employee-related expenses was attributable to \$4.8 million of lower salary and commissions and related expenses and \$1.9 million of lower employee travel and related expenses, partially offset by \$0.7 million of higher expense related to our Company-wide cash bonus program.
+The lower employee-related expenses were primarily due to reduced headcount and related expenses in connection with our 2015 Restructuring Initiative.